In this article, we are going to discuss,

 What is beginning inventory?

 The beginning inventory is the book value of all company inventory by an organization or a business at the starting accounting period.
-The beginning inventory represents all the business goods that help for revenue generation.
+It represents all the business goods that help for revenue generation.
 By using the beginning inventory formula and calculation, you can understand your initial inventory accounting period.
+It is also known as opening inventory.

 The beginning inventory is one of the most important components for most inventory performance metrics.
 The inventory efficiency is a bit hard to analyze without the help of beginning inventory value.

-It is considerably more important to note the value of beginning inventory and ending inventory.
+It is considerably more important to note the value of opening inventory and closing inventory (ending inventory).
 Because both the inventories should have equal value from the prior accounting period.

 How to calculate beginning inventory?

-Here are the steps to calculate your beginning inventory value.
+Here are the steps to calculate your opening inventory value.

 - By using your previous accounting record periods, calculate your COGS (cost of goods sold)

-- Use your ending inventory value. multiply it with each item’s production cost.
+- Use your closing inventory value.
+Multiply it with each item’s production cost.
 Do a similar calculation with the amount of new inventory

 - Add your COGS (cost of goods sold) and the ending inventory.